Latest information on COVID-19

 This study will establish a non-invasive diagnostic approach and evaluate clinical outcomes

-for children at high-risk for pulmonary invasive mold infection (PIMI).
+for children at high-risk for pulmonary invasive fungal infection (PIFI).

 Phase I Dose Escalation Study of CD19/CD22 Chimeric Antigen Receptor (CAR) T Cells in Children and Young Adults With Recurrent or Refractory B Cell Malignancies

 This phase I trial studies the best dose and side effects of CD19/CD22 chimeric antigen

 receptor (CAR) T cells when given together with chemotherapy, and to see how well they work

 in treating children or young adults with CD19 positive B acute lymphoblastic leukemia that

 has come back or does not respond to treatment.
 A CAR is a genetically-engineered receptor

 made so that immune cells (T cells) can attack cancer cells by recognizing and responding to

 the CD19/CD22 proteins.
 These proteins are commonly found on B acute lymphoblastic leukemia.

 Drugs used in chemotherapy, such as fludarabine phosphate and cyclophosphamide, work in